mozman/ezdxf/docs/source/bbox.rst

 .. module:: ezdxf.bbox

 The :mod:`ezdxf.bbox` module provide tools to calculate bounding boxes for many DXF entities, but not all.
-The bounding box calcualtion is based on the :mod:`ezdxf.disassemble` module and therefore has the same limitation.
+The bounding box calculation is based on the :mod:`ezdxf.disassemble` module and therefore has the same limitation.

 The base type for bounding boxes is the :class:`~ezdxf.math.BoundingBox` class